 The ‘Social Development Report 2012: Minorities at the Margins’ reveals misplaced focus of minority-oriented programmes.

-Even as minority politics takes centre stage in the wake of the recent riots in Uttar Pradesh, a report by the Council for Social Development shows how the UPA government has failed to implement the recommendations of the Sachar Committee, with its response to Muslim deprivation at best being “cautious and minimalist”.
+New Delhi: Even as minority politics takes centre stage in the wake of the recent riots in Uttar Pradesh, a report by the Council for Social Development shows how the UPA government has failed to implement the recommendations of the Sachar Committee, with its response to Muslim deprivation at best being “cautious and minimalist”.
 The report said most of the benefits intended for minorities were being cornered by either the majority population or non-Muslim minorities.

 The report listed misplaced focus of minority-oriented programmes, lack of funds and fear of ‘minority appeasement’ taunts as the reasons for the government’s failure to fulfill its promises.